 Kyle Cruz was appointed a Director of the Company on 1 September 2017.
-He is a member of the Remuneration and Nominations Committee.
+He is a member of the Remuneration Committee.
+Mr Cruz retired from the Board of Directors on 31 December 2019.
 Mr Cruz is a Senior Managing Director at Centerbridge Partners, L.P., the Company's largest shareholder and investor.
 Prior to joining Centerbridge in 2007, he served as Vice President at Diamond Castle Holdings, a private equity firm founded by former senior professionals of DLJ Merchant Banking (DLJMB).
 Previously, he worked as an Associate at DLJMB and J.W.
 Childs Associates, a Boston-based private equity firm.
 He began his career as an analyst in the Mergers and Acquisitions department of Goldman Sachs.